netJoints/netjoints.github.io/_posts/2025-03-15-guacamole-url-explained.md

 original_url: https://netjoints.com/guacamole-url-explained/#respond
 ---

+Understanding Guacamodel RDP connection could be important if it is being called from another tool.
+The connection file contains some parameters that will help make the connection from browser.
+Guac effectively becomes and RDP proxy when RDP is initiated from a Broswer.

 An Apache Guacamole RDP connection looks like following.
 This is also called **Guacamole remote desktop session launch payload**.
 It is used in a web-based remote access system.